Pain at the pump: Crash at Whangārei petrol station

 No one was injured when the driver knocked the pump sideways in the speed lane of the Gull station.

-Police said it was a low-speed crash and the situation was low-risk with the fire service in attendance.
+Police said it was a low-speed crash and the situation was low-risk with the firefighters in attendance.

 "Police have attended and conducted EBA [evidential breath analysis] procedures and the matter is now before the courts," a police spokesperson said.